-- a) Proper authorisation procedures are in place and that there are corporate timetables in relation to starters, leavers and variations to pay. - b) Frequent reconciliation of payroll expenditure against approved budget and bank account. - c) All appropriate payroll documents are retained and stored for the defined period in accordance with the retention schedule. - d) Compliance with HMRC and other statutory regulations. - e) All claims for payment of financial loss, attendance, travelling, subsistence and car allowances and other incidental expenses paid for by the claimant, shall be completed and signed by the claimant in a form approved by the Chief Finance Officer or Corporate Manager, People and Organisational Development as appropriate and approved by the relevant manager. - f) The off-payroll (IR35) working rules are in place to ensure that where an individual would have been an employee if they were providing their services directly, their payments are processed via payroll.
+- a) Proper authorisation procedures are in place and that there are corporate timetables in relation to starters, leavers and variations to pay. - Frequent reconciliation of payroll expenditure against approved budget and bank account. - All appropriate payroll documents are retained and stored for the defined period in accordance with the retention schedule.

+- d) Compliance with HMRC and other statutory regulations. - e) All claims for payment of financial loss, attendance, travelling, subsistence and car allowances and other incidental expenses paid for by the claimant, shall be completed and signed by the claimant in a form approved by the Corporate Chief Finance Manager Officer or Senior Manager (HR & OD)Corporate Manager, People and Organisational Development as appropriate and approved by the relevant manager. - f) The off-payroll (IR35) working rules are in place to ensure that where an individual would have been an employee if they were providing their services directly, their payments are processed via payroll.